kagisearch/kagi-docs/docs/kagi/ai/summarize-page.md

 All, apart from the API, are free for every paid Kagi user.

 Summarize Page is made using Kagi's own, in-house models.
 There are currently two models in use:
-1. Agnes (accessable via either the web or the API)
+1. Agnes (accessible via either the web or the API)
 2. Muriel (currently API only)

 ## In search results